sineshashi/SSTDBEngine/README.md

 The main objective of this project is to create a simplified database-like system that demonstrates essential concepts, including key-value storage, sorted blocks, temporary and persistent storage, and basic read and write operations.

+## Motivation

+The motivation behind this project arose during my study of data-intensive applications and the concept of SSTables (Sorted String Tables).
+As I delved into SSTables, I was intrigued by their fundamental role in various database systems for efficient data storage and retrieval.
+This led me to embark on a journey to comprehend the core principles of SSTables and their implementations.

 ## Features

 - **Line Class:** Represents individual key-value pairs.